jimcortez/ai-shader-tool/README.md

 **New Feature:**
 If a shader fails to compile, you can now access detailed error logs from Python via the ISFDoc object.
 See [Python API documentation](documents/PYTHON_API.md#error-handling-and-fallbacks) for usage examples.

+**New Feature:**
+You can now set a `max_texture_size` in your config to limit the maximum width/height of rendered images (default: 4096).
+If a render request exceeds this, the output will be clamped and a warning will be logged.
+See [Python API documentation](documents/PYTHON_API.md#configuration-file-example) for details.

 For full CLI usage and configuration examples, see [documents/PYTHON_API.md](documents/PYTHON_API.md#cli-usage) and [examples/config.yaml](examples/config.yaml).

 ## Documentation